SwarnimShekhar/SmartNPC/README.md

 ## 🚀 Live Demo Preview

-Watch 5-minute cinematic walkthrough where a player communicate with Elandor, Thrag, and Lyra in a fully dynamic setting.
+Watch 5-minute cinematic walkthrough where a player communicate with Elandor, Thrag, and Lyra in a fully dynamic setting (Use earphones or speakers for better audio experience).

 https://github.com/user-attachments/assets/38d2177b-6a72-4004-a6ef-9f56e5c1522c